Understanding SEVIS and Your F-1 Documents

-Paying your I-901 SEVIS Fee: Use the Form I-20 from the school you decide to attend to pay the SEVIS fee,
+Paying your I-901 SEVIS Fee Use the Form I-20 from the school you decide to attend to pay the fee.

 Applying for your nonimmigrant visa at your U.S. embassy or consulate: Read the embassy or consulate’s website for more specific instructions.
 You can apply for an F-1 visa up to 120 days before the Program Start Date listed on your Form I-20.